 The Burlington Waterfront Committee believes that use and enjoyment of the waterfront is part of the heritage of all Burlington residents and a compelling feature of living in Burlington.
 As such, it looks to the City’s elected representatives to promote a cohesive vision for the future development of waterfront land, to exercise responsible stewardship of the waterfront and to maintain effective public access.

 The Committee has developed a short questionnaire to allow each candidate running for public office in the upcoming Municipal Election an opportunity to express their opinions on waterfront related issues and concerns.
-Candidate responses to the eight posed questions will be posted here, on the BWC website, by October 7th.
+View candidate responses - Questionnaire Summary – Oct 20,2014

 Local media are covering the Burlington Waterfront Committee’s quest for an independent investigation into the closed door meeting process that led to the 6-1 decision to sell public waterfront land between Market St. and St. Paul St. to adjacent homeowners.